lfxgroove/rtorrent-interface/README.md

 # rtorrent-interface

-Compatible with python 3.

-To get started copy `cfg/rtorrent-interface.cfg.dist` to `cfg/rtorrent-interface.cfg` and configure it to your liking.
+Small interface against rtorrent which supports adding magnet links and viewing the progress of downloads with a website.
+Uses flask and python 3.

+#Setup
+1. Install a virtualenv for python3:

+    virtualenv /path/to/rtorrent-interface

-Then run ./rpc.py and see all rtorrent methods that are available.
+2. Install all packages that are required:

+    /path/to/rtorrent-interface/bin/pip install -r requirements.txt

+3. Copy `cfg/rtorrent-interface.cfg.dist` to `cfg/rtorrent-interface.cfg`
+and configure it to point to the correct rtorrent path.
+You will need to set the scgi_local parameter inside you .rtorrent.rc file, eg:

+    #Other stuff...
+    scgi_local = /path/to/where/you/want/your/socket.sock

+4. Start the webinterface by running

+    ./rtorrent-interface.py

 # Todo
 * Be notified in some way when a torrent is finished

 ## Via website
-* Support for adding a torrent
+* Some kind of authentication for clients
 * Support for showing progress of torrents
 * Support for showing list of torrents

-## Via website API
+# Done
 * Add a torrent

 # XMLRPC API calls